ShPhoebus/DrugLM/README.md

 ### 3. Download Data and Pre-trained Embeddings

-Before running any experiments, you need to download the required datasets and pre-trained language model embeddings:
+Before running any experiments, you need to download the required datasets, it also includes the trained LM embeddings (in the 'LM_finetun' folder), which can be directly used for training downstream tasks:

 ```bash
 python download_data_embeddings.py